think41/foundation-voice/README.md

 This setup allows you to react to key events in the agent's lifecycle and processing pipeline.

-## Further Exploration

-*   **Multi-Agent Scenarios:** Explore the `llm.agent_config.agents` section in the JSON configuration for setting up multiple interacting agents with handoffs.
-*   **Advanced Tools:** Tools can access shared context via `ctx.context` for more stateful operations.
-*   **Custom Pipeline Stages:** While not covered here, the Pipecat framework (which this SDK builds upon) allows for creating custom pipeline stages if needed.

 We hope this guide helps you get started with the Foundational AI Server SDK!
 If you have any questions or encounter issues, please refer to the source code or raise an issue on the GitHub repository.